osilander/203.311/Week4/Week4.md

 conda install -c bioconda minimap2
 ```

 `conda` will sit around looking for the recipe for a minute, and then it should ask you whether you want to install the software.
 Simply press `enter` or type `Y` and press `enter`.
-Let's now get to the task at hand for today: DNA sequences from SARS-CoV-2.
+Let's now get to the task at hand for today: analyzing DNA sequences from SARS-CoV-2.

 ### SARS-CoV-2 Genome Sequencing
-In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with more than five million whole genome sequences available.
+In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with close to ten million whole genome sequences available.
 SARS-CoV-2 genome sequencing is performed for two primary reasons: (1) to track the emergence of new and possibly more virulent variants, and (2) to track transmission between people.
-It is this second application that is (until recently) the primarily application used here in New Zealand, in constrast to most other countries (again, until recently with the emergence of the Omicron variant).
+It is this second application that is (until recently) the primarily application used in New Zealand, in constrast to most other countries (again, until recently with the emergence of the Omicron variant).

-#### QUESTION 1
+#### QUESTION
-Why has SARS-CoV-2 genome sequencing been used more commonly for transmission tracking in New Zealand compared to other countries?
+1. Why has SARS-CoV-2 genome sequencing been used more commonly for transmission tracking in New Zealand compared to other countries?

-Please look over [this paper here](files/sc2_flight_transmission.pdf), especially figures 3 and 4; and [this paper here](files/sc2_realtime_genomics.pdf) (how many of those outbreaks do you remember?) for some applications of SARS-CoV-2 genome sequencing data in New Zealand.
+Please look over [this paper here](files/sc2_flight_transmission.pdf "Strains on a plane"), especially figures 3 and 4; and [this paper here](files/sc2_realtime_genomics.pdf "COVID outbreaks in NZ") (how many of those outbreaks do you remember?) for some applications of SARS-CoV-2 genome sequencing data in New Zealand.

 ## Today's Data

 There are several methods used to sequence SARS-CoV-2, but perhaps the most common are via [amplicon panels](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels), in which PCR is used to amplify the entire genome, which is then sequenced.
 The four most common methods are listed [here](https://sg.idtdna.com/pages/landing/coronavirus-research-reagents/ngs-assays#offerings "IDT SARS-CoV-2 methods").
-Note, specifically, the ["xGen SARS-CoV-2 Midnight Amplicon Panel"](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-midnight-amp-panel#product-details "Midnight method") :stuck_out_tongue_winking_eye: as we will be using data generated with that method.
+Note, specifically, the ["xGen SARS-CoV-2 Midnight Amplicon Panel"](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-midnight-amp-panel#product-details "Midnight method") &#128540; as we will be using data generated with that method.

 The data that we will be using today are Illumina and Oxford Nanopore reads from two SARS-CoV-2 genomes.
 The format of the data is *fastq*, which specifies a name for each sequence, the sequence itself (i.e. order of basepairs), and the quality of each basepair (i.e. how certain the sequencing machine is that it is giving you the correct base).
 Review [fastq format here](https://en.wikipedia.org/wiki/FASTQ_format "fastq on Wikipedia").